huntermcknight/tryhackme/kenobi/kenobi-report.md

 **Vulnerability Descriptions:**

-1. The \\<victim-ip>\anonymous share allows guest users with read and write privileges, yet it also contains a sensitive log file.
+1. The \\\<victim ip\>\anonymous share allows guest users with read and write privileges, yet it also contains a sensitive log file.
 Attackers can use the information in this log file, together with the following software vulnerability, to gain low-privilege access to the host.
 2. ProFTPd 1.3.5 has a flaw in its copy_mod module.
 Attackers can exploit this vulnerability to copy arbitrary files to arbitrary locations on the server, constrained only by the privileges of the FTPd user.

 **Privilege Escalation Vulnerability:** The custom binary /usr/bin/menu runs with auto-elevated privileges, and it executes other binaries (in particular, curl) without declaring a full path.
 This allows attackers to create a malicious curl binary, execute it through the highly privileged /usr/bin/menu binary, and gain root privileges for themselves.